dxfrontier/cds-ts-repository/README.md

 ###### columnsFormatter

+The `columnsFormatter` allows you to specify which columns to be renamed or apply aggregate function

-The `columnsFormatter` method can be used :
+This method can be used :

 - To `rename` columns in your query results.
 - To apply `aggregate functions` to specific columns, such as calculating averages, sums etc.

 `Parameters`

-- `columns (object-1, object-n, ...)` An object specifying the columns to be modified.
+- `columns (Array<object>)` An array of objects specifying the columns to be modified.

   - `column` `(string)`: The name of the column to be processed.
   - `column1` `(string)` : The name of the column to be processed.
 (Applied only for `CONCAT`)
   - `column2` `(string)` : The name of the column to be processed.
 (Applied only for `CONCAT`)
   - `aggregate?` `[optional] (string)`: This property, if applied, will `call aggregate function` for the specified `column` name, below you can find the available aggregate functions :
     - String : `'LOWER' | 'UPPER' | 'LENGTH' | 'CONCAT' | 'TRIM'`
     - Number : `'AVG' | 'MIN' | 'MAX' | 'SUM' | 'ABS' | 'CEILING' | 'TOTAL' | 'COUNT' | 'ROUND' | 'FLOOR'`
     - Date : `'DAY' | 'MONTH' | 'YEAR' | 'HOUR' | 'MINUTE' | 'SECOND'`
   - `renameAs` `(string)`: This property creates a new column with the given name

 `Example 1`